With Help From German Firms, Christkindl Market Expands in Second Year - Global Atlanta

 “That’s what Americans think Christmas is or an Oktoberfest is.
 We want to show them how it is really.
 We want to really establish a real German tradition.
 It will enrich the cultural life of Atlanta.
 That’s really what we want to do,” said Mr. Halpaus, who chairs IFF Inc., a freight forwarder.

-Few German squares are as commercially oriented as what amounts to an outdoor mall in Atlantic Station’s Central Park, but Mr. Halpaus said the serene atmosphere, nestled between the big Christmas tree and Santa’s workshop, can be truly reminiscent of a German town square — especially with the wafting smells roasted nuts and a cup of spiced gluehwein.
+Few German squares are as commercially oriented as what amounts to an outdoor mall in Atlantic Station’s Central Park, but Mr. Halpaus said the serene atmosphere, nestled between the big Christmas tree and Santa’s workshop, can be truly reminiscent of a German town square — especially with the wafting smells of roasted nuts and a cup of spiced gluehwein.

 “We are a Christmas market in a Christmas market,” Mr. Halpaus said.